A landing theorem for entire functions with bounded post-singular sets: Filaments

-Maintaining the same notation as in the previous section, we now define and study the central objects of this article: dreadlocks.
+Maintaining the same notation as in the previous section, we now define and study the central objects of this article: filaments.
 Recall that $\P(f)$ is bounded; the main goal of this section is to show that, under this assumption, each of the sets $J_{\s}^0$ defined in Section \ref{sec:unboundedsets} can be consistently extended to a larger~-- and, in a certain sense, maximal~-- set $J_{\s}$.
-The intersection of $J_{\s}$ with the escaping set $I(f)$ forms the \emph{dreadlock} $G_{\s}$ at address $\s$.
+The intersection of $J_{\s}$ with the escaping set $I(f)$ forms the \emph{filament} $G_{\s}$ at address $\s$.

-As we shall see, each dreadlock is an unbounded connected set of escaping points, the escaping set can be written as the union of dreadlocks, and via their external addresses the collection of dreadlocks is endowed with a natural combinatorial structure.
-Furthermore, the definition of dreadlocks does not depend on the initial choices made in the construction of fundamental domains.
-Together these facts indicate that dreadlocks can indeed be considered a natural generalisation of ``hairs'' or ``rays''.
+As we shall see, each filament is an unbounded connected set of escaping points, the escaping set can be written as the union of filaments, and via their external addresses the collection of filaments is endowed with a natural combinatorial structure.
+Furthermore, the definition of filaments does not depend on the initial choices made in the construction of fundamental domains.
+Together these facts indicate that filaments can indeed be considered a natural generalisation of ``hairs'' or ``rays''.

 For a fundamental domain $F$, recall that $\unbdd{F}$ denotes the unbounded connected component of $F\setminus\overline{D}$.
 We extend this definition to fundamental tails as follows.

 \begin{defn}[Unbounded parts of tails] Let $\tau$ be a fundamental tail of level $n$.
 We define $\unbdd{\tail}$ to be the unbounded connected component of $\tail\setminus f^{-(n-1)}(\overline{D})$.
 In other words, if $F=f^{n-1}(\tail)$, then $\unbdd{\tail}$ is the component of $f^{-(n-1)}(\unbdd{F})$ contained in $\tail$. \end{defn} Observe that, if $\s$ is an external address and $n\geq 2$, then $\unbdd{\tail}_n(\s)$ is precisely the unbounded connected component of $\tail_n(\s)\cap \tail_{n-1}(\s)$.